luizafcamerini/luizafcamerini/README.md

 - Large Language Models: through foundation models like Cohere Command R;
 - Relational Databases: using platforms like PostgreSQL.

-> 📫 How to reach me: through my [Linkedin](www.linkedin.com/in/luizacamerini) or e-mail: luizacamerini@hotmail.com
+> 📫 You can reach me through my [Linkedin](www.linkedin.com/in/luizacamerini) or e-mail: luizacamerini@hotmail.com

 <!--
 - 🔭 I’m currently working on ...